-Although required in small quantities, vitamins are as important as carbohydrates, fats, and proteins.
-They don’t provide energy, but they boost your immunity, heal wounds, strengthen your bones, improve vision and are responsible for healthy hair and skin.
-Sadly, we tend to turn a blind eye toward these tiny yet powerful micro-nutrients.
-Are you aware that urban Indians are highly lacking in vitamin D?
+Vitamins are important, even though required in small quantities.
+They boost your immunity, heal wounds, strengthen your bones, improve vision and are responsible for healthy hair and skin.
+So let’s not turn a blind eye toward these tiny yet powerful micro-nutrients.
+Bur, are you aware that urban Indians are highly lacking in vitamin D?

 Vitamins are not produced in our bodies, we must get them from food.
 Vitamin D is the only one that can be synthesized by our body when sunlight hits our skin.
-Our busy schedules, use of sunscreen creams, and pollution often make us frown upon sunlight exposure are leading to vitamin D deficiency and if neglected, will lead to long term diseases.
+Our changing lifestyles like busy schedules, use of sunscreen creams, and pollution often make us frown upon sunlight exposure are leading to vitamin D deficiency and if neglected, will lead to long term diseases.
 Exposure to the sun for 5-10 minutes for 2-3 times per week can produce enough vitamin D in our bodies.
-Food such as fish, eggs, milk, and mushrooms are excellent sources of this vitamin.
+Also, foods such as fish, eggs, milk, and mushrooms are excellent sources of this vitamin.

-Despite having abundant sunshine, office-goers are prone to vitamin D deficiency.
-This happens because such people work indoors for hours and don’t expose themselves to sunlight often enough.
-Another reason is that many Indians are vegetarians and the sources of this micro-nutrient are of animal origin.
-Studies have confirmed that vitamin D deficiency or hypovitaminosis D in Indian adults ranges anywhere between 30-91.2%.
+Despite having abundant sunshine, people who work indoors who don’t expose themselves enough to sunlight are more prone to vitamin D deficiency.
+Studies have confirmed that vitamin D deficiency or hypovitaminosis D in Indian adults is becoming more and more prevalent.
 Thus, hypovitaminosis D is a hidden workplace concern.

 What can you do?

-Here are some steps you can take to address hypovitaminosis D:
+Here are some steps your doctor will recommend to address hypovitaminosis D:

-Right foods: Try to include vitamin D-rich foods in your diet.
-Eat eggs in your breakfast regularly and don’t forget to take a bowl of curd with your lunch.
+Right foods:– Eat eggs in your breakfast regularly and don’t forget to take a bowl of curd with your lunch.
 Attempt to eat fish once every week.
-Nowadays, fortified foods are also available.
+Nowadays, vitamin D rich fortified foods are also available.

-Get tested: A test can determine how much vitamin D is present in your body.
+Get tested: Test can determine how much vitamin D is present in your body.
 It is recommended to go for a vitamin D test twice a year if and when prescribed by a doctor.
 However, keep in mind that the treatment plan is 4-8 weeks long.

 Supplement saviour: Fish and eggs do contain this vitamin, but the quantity cannot meet your daily needs of 600-1000 units.
-Consult a doctor and you may be prescribed vitamin D supplements that come in capsules, chewable tablets, and sachets.
+Consult a doctor and get prescribed vitamin D supplements available as capsules, chewable tablets, and sachets.

 Signs you must never ignore